 Following the closure of the Investor visa route, prospective investors must now commit to ‘Enterprise Projects’ via the Innovator visa path.
 Under the Innovator visa programme, the Home Office requires that projects are innovative, viable and scalable, and typically require equity investment where there is a gap in the market.
 This could be because the project is an innovation entirely new to the market, or a strategy to apply investment where domestic equity hasn’t gone, perhaps because of perceived risk, absence of liquidity or a lower return on investment.
 People who otherwise would have applied via the Investor visa (Tier 1) path are generally less sensitive to these issues, because they are getting an alternative ‘win’ (the potential for UK residency) from their investment, and there is some evidence that such an approach would favour innovative investment strategies aligned with national priorities such as carbon-reduction and ‘levelling up’.

-‘Residency-by-investment’ is a global marketplace, with over 70 countries offering different programmes of varying cost and rigour.
+‘Residency-by-investment’ is a global marketplace, where foreigner individuals may apply for permanent residence in the country where they are making an investment, bring their spouse and children to live with them, and pursue employment and education there.
 The United Kingdom has always set a gold standard and although there was justifiable concern on where investor source of funds came from, our systems are substantially more robust than some European equivalents, and in a different league to some Caribbean programmes.
 It is likely that our most active competitors for talent – Canada and Australia, for example – will follow our example so we can then operate on a level playing field as we seek to attract the world’s best innovators to come and set up their businesses in UK.

 If you’ve been affected by the closure of the UK Tier 1 Investor visa, our friendly and expert team are available to discuss your options.
 Contact us today to find out how we can help you.